Brooklyn school to be built next to hazardous waste?!

 ** The full letter can be found here:

-NBN (North Brooklyn Neighbors) needs your help with “Stop Brooklyn school from being built next to hazardous waste!”.
-Join NBN and 6,617 supporters today.
+North Brooklyn Neighbors (NBN) needs your help with “Stop Brooklyn school from being built next to hazardous waste!”.
+Join North Brooklyn Neighbors and 6,772 supporters today.